CopterExpress/clever-show/docs/en/start-tutorial.md

 To operate one or more copters, you need to connect copters and the server to the same wireless network.
 It requires a separate wifi router with a known SSID and password.

-## Client Installation and startup
+## Client installation and startup

 * Flash the image to a microSD card using [Etcher](https://www.balena.io/etcher/).
 * Insert the microSD card into Raspberry Pi on the copter and turn it on.
 Wait until the network `clever-show-XXXX` appears.